briansunter/graph/site/src/content/logseq/time-complexity.md

 #### CPU Registers

-Sometimes for low level software, you may need to k hardware details like how many CPU registers your algorithms needs.
+Sometimes for low level software, you may need to know hardware details like how many CPU registers your algorithms needs.

 #### Time Analysis